cprobert/static-cms/README.md

 A static website CMS
 ====================

+If you need to build a quick html website but don't want to maintain each page independantly Static-CMS could be for you.
-StaticCMS is website builder that creates html files from an eruby template.
+StaticCMS is a static website builder that creates html files from an eruby template.
 This facilitates the management of the skin/theme from a single file.
+It also has a few nifty features such as JavaScript and CSS bundeling and minimisation When your happy with your website StaticCMS will also deploy to AmazonS3 setting approperate caching settings.

 ### Installing